Practice Embodiment for Trauma Recovery

 Embodiment in trauma recovery involves setting aside time to focus your attention on your breath and body sensations.
 This can be done while resting in stillness or during mindful movements.
 Explore the practices that nourish your soul—mindful walking in nature, yoga, tai chi, and seated meditation.
 Or, you can explore embodiment in trauma treatment within somatic therapy with the caring and compassionate presence of a psychotherapist who can help you turn toward your pain.

 Since vulnerable feelings cannot be entirely eliminated, mindful body awareness involves learning to accept, rather than merely tolerate, the presence of your own painful emotions.
 With acceptance, you can recognize that your emotions and sensations are not permanent.
 Rather, they come and go like waves on the ocean.
-The most important element for sustaining a regular embodiment practice is finding sufficient reward as you deepen your healing journey.
+The most important element for sustaining a regular embodiment practice is to find sufficient reward as you deepen into your healing journey.
 Rather than pushing yourself into a practice, see if you can find enough support so that even the challenging emotional moments feel healing for your soul.